 The beauty of purchasing a professionally pre-made curriculum is that you don’t *have* to do much prep, but there’s still a certain amount that is necessary.
 Some users say they don’t do any prep, just pull out a bag and get started and you definitely can do that.
 I can say I certainly have but I do know that if I’m prepared, I’m a better teacher.

 If I haven’t looked at the lesson for the day, prepped anything or thought about how I will use it with my group, I don’t feel I do the best job I can.
 Sometimes I’ve actually wished I had looked at the lesson earlier so because ideas came to mind that now I no longer have time for or don’t have something I wish I had boughten to go along with it.

 When all my materials are organized, laminated, cut and ready to go, I am less stressed and have more time to do what I need to with my child care group.
 Plus, as a family child care provider with a mixed age group, you never know what a day will bring!
 Sometimes we have time to spare and other days, nothing goes right.

-Spending a little time in advance to make the most of my Mother Goose Time kit, really makes a difference for me.
-I would say it takes 45 minutes to an hour to go through the box, open each bag, laminate or cut as desired and put it in drawers.
-Of course, it depends on how many interruptions I have and that includes taking photos of each bag like I show in the What’s in the Box? posts.
+Spending a little time in advance to make the most of my Experience Early Learning preschool kit, really makes a difference for me.
+I would say it takes 45 minutes to an hour to go through the box, open each bag, laminate or cut as desired, and put it in drawers.
+Of course, it depends on how many interruptions I have, and that includes taking photos of each bag as I show in the What’s in the Box? posts.
 I do hurry through this process because time is of the essence, I’ve done it many times and I know what works for me.

 3…2…1… Blast off!
 Children will pretend to be astronauts and fly off in a homemade rocket ship.
 They will count the stars, create constellations and explore rock and gaseous planets.
 Children will make their own stargazers as they play with light and look up into the sky during this incredible space adventure.